- やさしい日本語

 How can foreigners obtain "Specified Skills" qualifications?

-In order to apply for a job as specified skilled workers, you need to acquire Specified Skills.
+In order to apply for a job as a Specified Skilled Worker, you must obtain a Specified Skills.

-The way to acquire Specified Skills is to "pass The Specified Skills Evaluation Exam and the Japanese Language Proficiency Test" or "complete Technical Intern Training (ii)".
+The way to get a Specified Skills is to "pass the The Specified Skills Evaluation Exam and Japanese proficiency test" or "complete the Technical Intern Training (ii)".

 I will explain each one.